Huskarhero/LaravelShoppingcart/README.md

 Cart::total($decimals, $decimalSeperator, $thousandSeperator);
 ```

-You can set the default number format in the config file.

 **If you're not using the Facade, but use dependency injection in your (for instance) Controller, you can also simply get the total property `$cart->total`**

 ### Cart::tax()